bahtiyartan/troia/docs/55InheritanceCross.rst

 Create a child cheetah class that inherits cat class.
 A cheetah;

-	- can walk 5 times higher than a cat
+	- can walk 5 times faster than a cat
 	- can jump 3 times higher than a cat

 Write TROIA code that creates a cat and a cheetah call their MOVE and JUMP methods and compare their x and y position.